MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 To start working with the Azure Data Explorer .NET client libraries using PowerShell.

 1. Download the [`Microsoft.Azure.Kusto.Tools` NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
-1. Extract the contents of the 'tools' directory in the package (use an archiving tool like 7-zip).
+1. Extract the contents of the 'tools' directory in the package (use an archiving tool like `7-zip`).
 1. Call `[System.Reflection.Assembly]::LoadFrom("path")` from PowerShell, to load the required library.
     - The `path` parameter for the command should indicate the location of the extracted files.
-1. Once all dependent .NET assemblies are loaded, create a Kusto connection string, instantiate a *query provider* or an *admin provider*, and run the queries or commands (as shown in the [examples](powershell.md#examples) below).
+1. Once all dependent .NET assemblies are loaded:
+   1. Create a Kusto connection string.
+   1. Instantiate a *query provider* or an *admin provider*.
+   1. Run the queries or commands, as shown in the [examples](powershell.md#examples) below.

 For more information, see the [Azure Data Explorer client libraries](../netfx/about-kusto-data.md).